 The more information you are able to give the CGU claims consultant, the quicker we will be able to process your claim.

 You will need to provide the following details:

 You can choose your own repairer or supplier if you would like to.
 To do this you will need to provide CGU with a written quote from your chosen supplier.
 If the quote is found to be fair and reasonable (that is comparable to the quotes CGU have received), then you can engage your repairer or supplier.

-Alternatively you are can choose to use CGU’s managed repairers.
+Alternatively you are can choose to use CGU’s Partner Repairers.
 This will simplify the process and save time.
 CGU’s supplier network is extensive and can provide you with prompt attention at a time that is convenient to you.

 Additional excesses apply for the following claim types: